-APPENDIX E - EXECUTIVE SUMMARY FORM
+APPENDIX C - EXECUTIVE SUMMARY FORM

-Using SOAR, provide a brief overview of your institution and your proposed capital asset project.
+Using this ONE page form, provide a brief overview of your institution and your proposed capital asset project.
 If the applicant is a unit of government responsible for the operation of the museum, answer the application narrative and attachments as the museum.

-1. Provide a brief paragraph summarizing the museum mission, history, location, facilities and primary collections, activities or services (30 words).
-2. Summarize the proposed capital asset project, including the Statutory Requirement it addresses.
-Explain the need for the project, the expected impact on the community served, and how it relates to the mission of the organization (60 words).
-3. Summarize major budget components of the capital asset project in the following chart:

-Line Item Categories A. Grant Request B. Applicant Match C. Other Sources D. Total Cost

-Non-Construction - Planning, Design, Permits, Direct Project Administration, etc. (25% cap)
+1. Provide a brief paragraph sun collections, activities or service eum mission, history , location, facilities and primary 2.
+Summarize the proposed capi sure to explain the need for t relates to the mission of the or he project, the exp pected impact on the 3.
+Summarize major budget com ponents of the cap ital asset project in th ne following chart: Line Item Categories A. Grant Request B. Applicant Match C. Other Sources D. Total Cost De n-Construction - Planning, sign, Permits, Direct Project ministration, etc. (25% cap) lm plementation: Construction lm plementation: Land Acquisition Ot her Costs Со ntingency (10% cap) Totals

-Implementation: Construction

-Implementation: Land Acquisition

-Other Costs

-Contingency (10% cap)

-Totals

-APPENDIX F - RESOLUTION TEMPLATE
+APPENDIX D - RESOLUTION TEMPLATE